marios-code-path/demo-chat/chat-deploy-memory/README.md

 NOTE: There's never a bad time to brush up on AWK.

-The output will be used to fill in Spring parameters in our build script:
+The output will be used to fill in spring-cloud-consul parameters in our build script:

 ```shell script
 export CONSUL_HOST=<host-output>